The period-index problem for twisted topological K-theory

-The Clifford bundle $\CC l(E)$ associated to an oriented $2n$-dimensional real vector bundle $E$ has class in the cohomological Brauer group given by $W_3(E)$, the third integral Stiefel-Whitney class of $E$.
-Thus, $W_3(E)$ is either period $1$ or $2$, depending on whether or not $E$ supports a $\Spin^c$-structure.
+As an example, consider the Clifford bundle $\CC l(E)$ associated to an oriented $2n$-dimensional real vector bundle, $E$.
+This has class in the cohomological Brauer group given by $W_3(E)$, the third integral Stiefel-Whitney class of $E$, and so $W_3(E)$ is either of period $1$ or $2$, depending on whether or not $E$ supports a $\Spin^c$-structure.
 The rank of $\CC l(E)$ is $2^{2n}$.
 If $\per(W_3(E))=2$, we find